 The main difficulty the Arabs faced was that they were facing very “European” terrain of mountains and dense forests in Mazandaran, Gilan and Rasht and were unable to stand up to the tough Dailamite infantry.
 The Arabs thought very highly of these warriors whom they called “Al-Hamra” (Red-faced ones) and recruited some of these for their own armies to fight in places as far away as Spain.
 The vast majority of the Dailamites however refused to bow to the authority of the Caliphs, even after the complete collapse of the Sassanians.

-The Abbasids did manage to enter the region in 771 BC and stayed for nearly a century, but even then their authority proved sparse at best.
-During the reign of Harun al-Rashid (763-809 AD), many Muslin Shiites fled to the Dailamites to seek refuge from the persecutions of the Sunni authorities.
-The most notable of these were the Alids, who were either the descendants or followers of the Imam Ali, son-in-law of the Prophet of Islam, Muhammad.
+The Abbasids did manage to enter the region in 771 CE and stayed for nearly a century, but even then their authority proved sparse at best.
+During the reign of Harun al-Rashid (763-809 CE), many Muslim Shiites fled to the Dailamites to seek refuge from the persecutions of the Sunni Caliphate authorities.
+The most notable of these were the Alids, who were either descendants or followers of the Imam Ali, son-in-law of the Prophet of Islam, Muhammad.
 Prominent among these was a certain Sheikh Zayd, who began to win converts to Shiite Islam among the Dailamites.
-By the time the Buyid dynasty of the Dailamites seized power and took over much of Iran and Mesopotamia (including Baghdad), northern Persia was still non-Muslim, however Shiism was gaining ground.
+Even as the Buyid dynasty of the Dailamites seized power and took over much of Iran and Mesopotamia (including Baghdad), large parts of northern Persia remained largely non-Muslim, even as while Shiism was gaining ground.

 What is very interesting about Dailamite arms is that (despite being infantry), they were armed with the same weapons as the Sassanian Elite Cavalry (the Savaran).
 Note the late-Sassanian Dailamite sword handle and top of sheath below: